-The Iberian Atlantic ecoregion (a.k.a.
-Cantabrian Mixed Forests ecoregion; NW Iberian Peninsula) has a long history of human habitation dating back to the Cantabrian Upper Paleolithic (Straus 2005).
-This, together with its transitional position at the border between the temperate and Mediterranean climatic zones of Europe (), suggests a long regional history for archaeophyte-rich anthropogenic plant communities, supporting the current diverse anthropogenic vegetation with both temperate and Mediterranean floristic elements (Díaz González 2020).
+The Atlantic territories in the NW Iberian Peninsula (a.k.a.
+Cantabrian Mixed Forests ecoregion) have a long history of human habitation dating back to the Cantabrian Upper Paleolithic (Straus 2005).
+This, together with their transitional position at the border between the temperate and Mediterranean climatic zones of Europe, suggests a long regional history for archaeophyte-rich anthropogenic plant communities, supporting the current diverse anthropogenic vegetation with both temperate and Mediterranean floristic elements (Díaz González 2020).
 Moreover, historical trade links with America and Asia, together with the warm and humid temperate climate, have made the region a hotspot for biological invasions (Fernández de Castro et al. 2018; Lázaro-Lobo et al. 2024).
 Recent post-industrial land-use changes have left large areas with abandoned industrial sites (i.e. brownfields) whose management and restoration requires an understanding of the anthropogenic communities able to colonize them (Gallego et al. 2016; Matanzas et al. 2021).
-Although there is a long tradition of studying weed and ruderal communities in the ecoregion (Aedo et al. 1988; Díaz González et al. 1988Loidi & Navarro Aranda 1988; Penas, Díaz González, García González, et al. 1988; Penas, Díaz González, Pérez Morales, et al. 1988Loidi et al. 1995Loidi et al. 1996) there is a current need for an ecoregion-level synthesis that revises and updates the classification in accord with recent developments in European vegetation science (Mucina et al. 2016) and habitat classification (Chytrý et al. 2020).
-In this article, we have performed such a synthesis with the following two objectives: (1) to provide an updated classification of anthropogenic plant communities in the Iberian Atlantic ecoregion; and (2) to characterize the diversity of anthropogenic vegetation in terms of species pools (natives, archaeophytes, neophytes); species traits (life form, plant height, flowering phenology); and ecological requirements (temperature, moisture, light, nutrients, soil reaction, disturbance frequency, and disturbance severity).
+Although there is a long tradition of studying weed and ruderal communities within the area (Aedo et al. 1988; Díaz González et al. 1988; Loidi & Navarro Aranda 1988; Penas, Díaz González, García González, et al. 1988; Penas, Díaz González, Pérez Morales, et al. 1988; Loidi et al. 1995; Loidi et al. 1996) there is a current need for a biogeographical-level synthesis that revises and updates the classification in accord with recent developments in European vegetation science (Mucina et al. 2016) and habitat classification (Chytrý et al. 2020).
+In this article, we have performed such a synthesis with the following two objectives: (1) to provide an updated classification at the alliance level of anthropogenic plant communities in the Iberian Atlantic territories; and (2) to characterize the diversity of anthropogenic vegetation in terms of species pools (natives, archaeophytes, neophytes); species traits (life form, plant height, flowering phenology); and ecological requirements (temperature, moisture, light, nutrients, soil reaction, disturbance frequency and disturbance severity).

 Methods